 As is the Greek way, food in Zakynthos is prepared with locally sourced, seasonal ingredients, many organic, using simple recipes with exquisite results.
 Hot and cold starters are generally shared, in preparation for a feast of slow-roasted meat – lamb, calf, pork or chicken – or grilled fish.
-Stuffed rabbit cooked in wine is an island favourite and look out for skordostoumbi melitzana (made with aubergine and garlic) and ladotiri, an oiled cheese unique to Zakynthos, as well as the local olives and wine.
+Stuffed rabbit cooked in wine is an island favourite and look out for skordostoumbi melitzana (made with aubergine and garlic) and ladotiri, an oiled cheese unique to Zakynthos, as well as the local olives, capers and wine.

 Dessert isn’t usually served in restaurants – at least not to the locals.
 Instead, a sweet treat grabbed from a bakery or ice cream shop passed on the way home is the done thing.
 Island specialties are recognisable for their almond bias and, if you’ve got a sweet tooth, bougatsa (filo pastry stuffed with creamy custard and covered with icing sugar and cinnamon) and pasteli (bars of caramelised sesame seeds with home-produced honey) deserve some attention.